Spot Review – Soma Bay Egypt

 • Good quality accommodation close by with a regular shuttle service to the watersports centre

-• 5 hour flight from UK and 2 hour time difference
+• ~5 hour flight from UK and just a 2 hour time difference

 • Egypt represents very good value for money

-• Egypt has a wonderful climate when it is still cold/getting cold in Northern Europe
+• Egypt has a wonderful climate when it is getting cold in Northern Europe

 Cons:

-• Egypt will be very very hot for summer months so be careful when you book
+• Egypt can be extremely hot in the summer months so take care when booking

 Where is it ?

-March to October are the most wind assured months, with Spring and Autumn having a really lovely climate.
+March to October offer the most reliable wind.
+Spring and Autumn tend to provide the most pleasant climate.

-We stayed at the Steigenberger Hotel.
-This is a relatively new all inclusive hotel which both my wife and I really liked.
-The accommodation was great and the food very varied and good.
-The hotel isn’t cheap, but Egypt does represent very good value for money overall and I rated the Steigenberger excellent value for money on my guest survey.
-You can walk to the watersports centre from the hotel, but the shuttle runs every hour on the hour (departing from the watersports centre back to the hotel at quarter to the hour).
+We stayed at the relatively new, all inclusive Steigenberger Hotel which we both really liked.
+The accommodation was very comfortable and modern and the food very varied and of high-quality.
+The hotel isn’t cheap, but Egypt does represent very good value for money overall and we found the Steigenberger to be excellent value for money.
+You can walk to the watersports centre from the hotel in around 15 minutes.
+There is a reliable shuttle though, it takes five minutes and runs every hour on the hour (departing from the watersports centre back to the hotel at quarter to the hour).
 I walked back once and found that it was not especially scenic as there is quite a bit of development going on.
 After that I took the shuttle.

 Costs